The following

 difficult

 part and it is left entirely up to the installer.
-The easiest place

 to mount the board and DIN jack would be inside the battery box.
 The

-It must be used with a new external power supply to get the full 10-1/2
+power supply to get the full 10-1/2

-octave MIDI note range.
-The test unit done by Synhouse for the purposes
+Originally, the test unit done by Synhouse for the purposes

 of writing this article was done another way, where the battery box